 You can’t use your day bag for all attire as a big bag doesn’t generally work for cocktail events so a great clutch is important.
 It doesn’t have to be expensive but just a smaller bag that you can put your wallet and keys into and can be worn back with different items and looks a little more elegant than your usual day bag.
 When it comes to colours stick to neutrals as it’s more versatile and keep it simple – you don’t want something that’s got too much detailing or it will date easily.

 5. A great pair of jeans

 A great pair of jeans doesn’t have to be expensive but you really need to take the time to make sure they fit right.
 I have trouble finding jeans because they’re always tight around my hips but loose around my ankles so when I do find a great pair I make sure to snap them up.
-At the moment I have a really great pair of ASOS jeans that didn’t cost me a heap but I spent the time trying to find them.
 You don’t need to invest a lot of money but you do need to invest the time to find them.
 If you’re like me and are in jeans all the time, try and get good quality denim because you don’t want them to be too baggy once you’ve worn them a couple of times.
 Jeans obviously come in different washes so choose the most flattering for you.
 I can’t go past faded denim or a white pair of jeans.

 7. Ankle boots

 Ankle boots are a must for winter.
 Once you find a great pair you’ll have them for years to come.
 I still have a pair of YSL boots that I’ve had for many years and I bring them out every winter.
 If you want your boots to be an everyday shoe it’s important to make sure they’re comfortable.
 For me, I like a bit of height so I opt for a platform heel which always helps with comfort.
 Walking around all day long in really high boots is not the best!